red-isbe/isbe-contracts/docs/generated/tokens/erc3643/token/erc3643metadata.md

 `_newName` is the name of the token
 `_newSymbol` is the symbol of the token
-`_newDecimals` is the decimals of the token `_newVersion` is the version of the token, current version is 3.0
+`_newDecimals` is the decimals of the token

 ### setName